iviv62/grapp/README.md

 cd /path/to/main/main
 ```
 Create a file named ".env" which will hold your environmental variables.
 Specify a Django secret key on the first line of the file.
+Make sure you add ".env" to your git ignore file so you don't commit it!
 ```bash
 SECRET_KEY=YOUR SECRET KEY
 ```